junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 301). (text: CR H5955-5957)
 - 2022-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 301).
 - 2022-07-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-173.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-173.
+- 2022-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 515.